Do you want to run great online meetings, workshops and events?

 - CLASSROOM.
 Seven virtual sessions using Zoom.

 - ASSIGNMENTS.
-Some light exploratory ‘homework’ would be provided between sessions, e.g. setting up participants’ own Zoom preferences, researching icebreakers and energisers, comparing different documentation tools etc.
+Some light exploratory ‘homework’ may be provided between sessions, e.g. setting up your own Zoom preferences, researching icebreakers and energisers, comparing different documentation tools etc.

 - RESOURCES.
 We will provide an ‘asynchronous’ discussion forum (Basecamp) for posting of ‘homework’, uploading of session chat and recordings, and conducting between session discussions, as a way of deepening learning.